thelastpickle/stress-operator/documentation/grafana.md

 ### Grafana
 The `Grafana` CRD specifies a Grafana server to be provisioned.

 The `Grafana` instance is namespace-based deployment with permissions limited to the namespace in which it is deployed.
-It is deployed in the same namespace as the tlp-stress operator, which defaults to `tlpstress`.
+It is deployed in the same namespace as the stress-operator, which defaults to `tlpstress`.

 The `Grafana` instance looks like: